South Korea with kids: Hunting for fossilised dinosaur footprints in Namhae.

 Checking out the shape of a therapod print in the rocks.

-There are actually two main areas in Namhae with fossilised dinosaur footprints.
-The first, in Gain-Ri felt very remote, and we only saw two other people there while we were visiting.
-Gain-Ri village is only small, and the site is less documented online.
-It is described as a primitive type of fossil site, but actually includes 34 footprints of pterosaurs (flying dinosaurs) as well as multiple clearer large footprints of herbivores and sauropods.
+What we did find described it as a primitive type of fossil site.
+But actually it includes 34 footprints of pterosaurs (flying dinosaurs) as well as multiple clearer large footprints of herbivores and sauropods.

 From the carpark you walk along a short path past a Sesimisa Buddhist Temple onto a basic boardwalk above the wide sheeted rock of Dongdaeman Beach.

-The site is signposted with information about the different locations of the footprints and also matches details of the prints with photographic models.
 The signs are in Korean but the photos depict the different species of herbivores and sauropods that have left the largest footprints – some are 60cm long!
 Other species of herbivorous ornithopods have left footprints that can be distinguished with three toes on each foot.

 Signposts at Dongdaeman Beach, Namhae.